-10.01 The proposal entails development within the built up area boundary which is acceptable as a matter of principle.
+- 10.01 The proposal entails development within the built up area boundary which is acceptable as a matter of principle.
 The area is unusual for Lynsted in being comprised of estate style development which surrounds the site.
-There is sufficient space on the site for the retention of the existing dwelling and construction of two 4 bedroom homes and their parking demands, and as such I recommend that the application is granted approval.

-11.0 RECOMMENDATION - GRANT Subject to the following conditions
+There is sufficient space on the site for three dwellings and their parking demands and as such I recommend that the application is granted approval. - 11.0 RECOMMENDATION GRANT Subject to the following conditions: